everard/rosewm/README.md

 index, and focused surface's name on each output.
 Panel's functionality can be extended by the PANEL system process (see [below](#system-processes)).

-The Compositor also can show a menu which contains lists of outputs, workspaces, and surfaces.
-This menu can move and focus workspaces and surfaces.
+The Compositor can also show a menu which contains lists of outputs, workspaces, and surfaces.
+Users can use this menu to move and focus workspaces and surfaces.

+## SECURITY MODEL
+Screen capture-related Wayland protocols are a threat to user's security.
+Only privileged processes which have been started via the [DISPATCHER](#dispatcher) variant of the [ROSE IPC PROTOCOL](#rose-ipc-protocol) are allowed to access these Wayland protocols.

 ## SYSTEM PROCESSES
 Compositor's functionality can be extended via a number of system processes.
 The